Strike zone: Definition

 The strike zone is a volume of space, a vertical right pentagonal prism.
 Its sides are vertical planes extending up from the edges of home plate.
-In Major League Baseball, the top of the strike zone is the midpoint between the top of the batter's shoulders and the top of the uniform pants, and the bottom of the strike zone is at the hollow beneath the kneecap, both determined from the batter's stance as the batter is prepared to swing at the pitched ball.
-Various rulebooks for baseball and softball define the strike zone slightly differently.
+The official rules of Major League Baseball define the top of the strike zone as the midpoint between the top of the batter's shoulders and the top of his uniform pants, and the bottom of the strike zone is at the hollow beneath the kneecap, both determined from the batter's stance as he is prepared to swing at the pitched ball, although the de facto enforced strike zone can vary based on the umpire's perspective.
+The official rules define a pitch as a strike "if any part of the ball passes through any part of the strike zone", with the ball required to have not bounced.

-(A pitch is also a strike if the batter swings or offers the bat in an attempt to hit the pitch.
-A pitch batted into foul territory—a foul ball—is also a strike, subject to various exceptions.)
-A pitch that is not a strike is called a ball (short for "no ball").
-The active tally of strikes and balls during a player's turn at bat is called the count.

-Although the de facto enforced strike zone can vary, the Official Rules (Definitions of Terms, STRIKE (b)) define a pitch as a strike "if any part of the ball passes through any part of the strike zone", with the ball required to have not bounced.
 Thus, a pitch that touches the outer boundary of the zone is as much a strike as a pitch that is thrown right down the center.
-A pitch passing outside the front of the strike zone but curving so as to enter this volume farther back (without being hit) is called a "back-door strike".
+A pitch passing outside the front of the strike zone but curving so as to enter this volume farther back (without being hit) is sometimes called a "back-door strike".
+Various other rulebooks for baseball and softball define the strike zone slightly differently.

+A pitch is also a strike if the batter swings or offers the bat in an attempt to hit the pitch.
+A pitch batted into foul territory—a foul ball—is also a strike, unless the batter already has two strikes.
+Any pitch not called a strike, swung on and missed, or fouled-off, is a "ball" (originally "no ball").

 A batter who accumulates three strikes in a single batting appearance has struck out and is ruled out (with the exception of an uncaught third strike); a batter who accumulates four balls in a single appearance has drawn a base on balls (or walk) and is awarded advancement to first base.
-In very early iterations of the rules during the 19th century, it took up to 9 balls for a batter to earn a walk; however, to make up for this, the batter could request the ball to be pitched high, low, or medium.
+In very early iterations of the rules during the 19th century, it took up to nine balls for a batter to earn a walk.
+However, to make up for this, he could request the ball to be pitched high, low, or medium.